Is TikTok Spying on You? New Research Claims it’s Possible

 Recurring accusations

 In addition to the recent data breach that TikTok alleged experienced this week, there have been other findings made in the past year that claim that personal data pertaining to users within the U.S. was being consistently accessed by the company’s numerous China-based employees and executives.
-To this point, TikTok has countered public criticism and critiques about their data protection practices by asserting that any personal information that is collected from American citizens would never be stored outside of the country, and that employees that were based in China had no means to access this information.
+To this point, TikTok has countered public criticism and critiques about their data protection practices by asserting that any personal information that is collected from American citizens would never be stored outside of the country and that employees that were based in China had no means to access this information.
 However, leaked audio recordings from several internal TikTok meetings cast doubt on this fact, as these messages conflicted with the premise that TikTok was solely storing the personal information of American users within the U.S.

-More specifically, in an article that was published by CNBC in June of last year by Salvador Rodriguez, a journalist that is currently employed by the Wall Street Journal, obtained information and insights from a TikTok recruiter that “told CNBC they’re concerned about the popular social media app’s Chinese parent company, which they say has access to American user data and is actively involved in the Los Angeles company’s decision-making and product development.
+More specifically, in an article that was published by CNBC in June of last year by Salvador Rodriguez, a journalist who is currently employed by the Wall Street Journal, obtained information and insights from a TikTok recruiter who “told CNBC they’re concerned about the popular social media app’s Chinese parent company, which they say has access to American user data and is actively involved in the Los Angeles company’s decision-making and product development.
 These people asked to remain anonymous for fear of retribution from the company.”
-This is in spite of the fact that a TikTok executive’s sworn testimony which claimed that all decisions concerning the data of American users of the social media platform were being made by a “world-renowned, US-based security team.”
+This is in spite of the fact that a TikTok executive’s sworn testimony claimed that all decisions concerning the data of American users of the social media platform were being made by a “world-renowned, US-based security team.”

 Proposed TikTok bans